Now a Dual Degree!

-Seven cohorts have already graduated with their masters degrees from this program and a ninth cohort is halfway through its coursework.
+Nine cohorts have already graduated with their masters degrees from this program and a ninth cohort is halfway through its coursework.
 Graduates of the UG program echo their counterparts in Southern Oregon: what they appreciate most about their MiM experience are the practical skills and knowledge they have gained and the rewarding relationships and professional networks they have developed with their colleagues through their coursework.

 In Mexico, this program is offered on a "cohort" basis with all participants taking the same courses, beginning the program and ending it at the same time.
 Beginning with Cohort Nine, eight core courses are presented by SOU faculty, two core courses are presented by UG faculty, and five elective courses are taught by UG instructors.
 Coursework is conducted primarily in English and classes are held at the DCEA campus in Marfil.

 Courses are presented sequentially, not concurrently.
-Core courses alternate with electives and courses are generally offered six weeks apart.
+Core courses alternate with electives and courses are generally offered at least eleven weeks apart.
 Each course is taught in an intensive schedule with four class meetings held over a two week period.
 Classes meet Friday from 4:00-9:00 and Saturday from 8:30-6:00 for two consecutive weeks.
 Before, during and after class sessions, instructors and participants work on course content and projects using an online instructional tool.

 Each course counts as 3 academic credits, with a total of 45 credits required for the degree.
 Core courses are the same as those offered in Oregon.
 Participants in Guanajuato take MM 540 Orientation which provides additional instruction in learning organizations.
 Electives have included Business English, Workteam-Based Management, Project Management, and Conflict Resolution.
 Participants may substitute courses from other accredited universities for program electives with approval of program administration at SOU and UG.
 Anyone who misses a core course may make it up with a later cohort.